maiisaleh-sketch/Maii/README.md

 📚 Currently learning or exploring — e.g., deep learning for omics, data visualization, Microbiome analysis.

 🌍 Links to include — GitHub:https://github.com/maiisaleh-sketch , LinkedIn:https://www.linkedin.com/in/maii-saleh-elsharayidi-ph-d-a22787a3/ .

-✨ Tone preference — would you like it to be more academic, friendly, clean/minimal, or stylish like the original?

 - 🔭 I’m currently working on Microbiome analysis - Anticancers.
 - 🌱 I’m currently learning machine learning in biology.